paulaonta/Blind-VaLM/README.md

 ```
 Then the revised `fairseq` and ohter packages will be installed.
 We strongly recommend you to use python version >=3.6 <=3.8 for stability.

-## Text and Image Data Preparation
+## Text Preparation
-* Preprocessing text training data:
+The preprocessing of the text training data is the same as in VaLM, i.e:
+  1. Download the CC100-EN dataset which is available at [CC100-EN](https://data.statmt.org/cc-100/en.txt.xz).
+  2. Split the dataset using the script `./data/roberta-cc100-ori/split_roberta_cc100.py.py`.
+  3. Shard the dataset.
+The sharding script is available at `./data/roberta-cc100-ori/sharded_data.py`.
+  4. Preprocess the data:
 ```
 bash myscripts/preprocess_valm_text.sh
 ```
-The cc100 English original corpus would be available at [CC100-EN](https://data.statmt.org/cc-100/en.txt.xz).
-The sharding script is available at `./data/roberta-cc100-ori/sharded_data.py`.

-## Training Blind-VaLM and VaLM
+## Training Blind-VaLM
 * Example training command on multiple data shards with 16 Tesla-V100 gpus:
 ```
 bash myscripts/train_valm.sh